Water finance, investment and pricing

 - Select investment pathways that reduce water risks at least cost over time.

 - Ensure synergies and complementarities with investments in other sectors.

 - Scale-up financing through risk-return allocation schemes.

 How come the strong economic case for investment in water security does not materialise in financial flows at scale?
-The Roundtable on Financing Water (2nd meeting) (12-13 April 2017), a joint initiative with the World Water Council and the Netherlands, was set up to investigate this issue and derive practical answers.
-It brings together financiers from very diverse background, including development finance, institutional investors and commercial banks.
-It also brings institutions in charge of infrastructure planning.
+The 2nd Roundtable on Financing Water (2nd meeting) was set up to investigate this issue and derive answers.
+It brought financers from diverse background, including development finance, institutional investors and commercial banks; and institutions in charge of infrastructure planning.
 Preliminary outcomes will be delivered at the World Water Forum in Brasilia in 2018.

 pricing water and water services as a policy tool